-Way back when coffee crops grew mostly in Ethiopia and Sudan, but now you’ll find one of the world’s favourite beverages grown in around 70 countries across the globe.
-Here’s a list of the world’s top 10 coffee producing countries in 2019.
+Way back when coffee crops grew mostly in Ethiopia and Sudan, but now you’ll find one of the world’s favourite beverages grown in around 70 countries across the globe, although not every country exports the coffee beans they produce.
+Around 50 or so countries export their coffee globally.
+Updated for 2021 here’s our list of the world’s top 10 coffee producing countries in 2021.

 Countries that produce coffee

 Coffee is the actually the world’s second most traded commodity.
 In fact, only oil is more traded than coffee.

 You’ll find that the countries that produce coffee have something in common.
 They’re all located in the Tropics.
 That’s the belt running between the tropics of cancer and Capricorn.